Save our students. Make Mental Health First Aid a compulsory part of teacher training

 0 have signed.
 Let’s get to 200,000!

 In January 2018, I lost my younger brother, Sam, to suicide.
 He was just 15.
-While I sat on my bed that Sunday evening, little did I know that only a few metres away from me my brother was about to take his own life.
+I sat on my bed that Sunday evening, unaware that only a few metres away from me my brother was about to take his own life.
 I heard screams through the headphones and ran upstairs at 21:30.
 I carried out emergency resuscitation for almost half an hour before the mass of emergency services arrived.
 No one should ever have to experience the loss and confusion of losing someone to suicide and I hope that, with your help, this petition can save at least one family the awful pain I've had to and continue to face.

 Please sign and share my petition.

 Visit our Instagram pages - @iambenwest and @team_walk2talk

 Ben West needs your help with “#SaveOurStudents”.
 Join Ben and 196,117 supporters today.